gloriouslyawkward/gloriouslyawkward.github.io/about.md

 - filed for bankruptcy in 2009&ndash;2010 and was almost homeless twice.

-- married my jr. high crush in the Catholic Church in 2013 after a length canonical annulment and counseling process.
+- married my jr. high crush in the Catholic Church in 2013 after a lengthy canonical annulment and counseling process.

 - moved to Tampa in 2013.

 - very suddenly became a widower in 2016 when the love of my life literally and inexplicably dropped dead in our apartment.

+- evacuated from Hurricane Irma in 2017.

 - moved back to Plant City in 2019 to start over and returned to the Catholic church for a while to regain a sense of spiritual discipline.